 David, our International Correspondent, hails from Oregon originally but took up golf since moving to Europe about 23 years ago.
 He resides in Amsterdam, is a 4 handicap and a member of the Noordwijkse.
 He’s actively pursuing his dream of playing the World’s Top 100 Golf Courses and has now played 75 of them.
 His favourite is Cypress Point even though he considers himself a true "links golf" enthusiast.
 Read David's reviews here

 Fergal is our US Consultant who hails from Dublin but lives in Boston.
 A self-confessed golf course addict, who completed playing the US Top 100 in just 4 years at 28 years of age.
 In 2015, aged 32, he became the youngest person and the first Irishman to play the World Top 100.
-Since moving to the US, he's become a panellist with Golf Magazine and Golf Digest.
+Since moving to the US, he's become a panellist with Golf Magazine.
 He's a +1 handicapper and a member at Portmarnock.
 Read Fergal's reviews here

 François is our Alpine Correspondent who learned to play in France over 20 years ago.
 Despite his 20+ handicap his love for golf blossomed and he's played some 300 courses in numerous countries near and far from his base in Switzerland.
 His favourite courses include Elie, East Lake, Lausanne, Biella, Chantilly (Vineuil) and Les Aisses, but he's always willing to explore fairways and rough at new venues.
 Read François's reviews here